Unicode Support: Using Non-English Characters in Filenames and Comments

 CP_OEMCP).
 Hence external software will not be able to properly

-decode filenames, if they are stored using a different code page.
+decode filenames if they are stored using a different code page.
 For this reason,

 the ZipArchive Library allows storing filenames encoded with a custom code page